Saving in 2022: our six-step guide

 Gather your bank statements and take an honest look at how much you have and how much you’re currently spending.
 This will help you to be realistic about your resolution.
 For example, you won’t be able to save £300 a month if you only have £200 left in your account after bills and necessities.

-Looking at your statements can feel like a big first step if you’re not used to it.
-But it’s important to face your finances head on, and it’ll give you a much clearer picture of what’s going on.
+Looking at your statements can be a daunting experience if you’re not used to it.
+But it’s important to face your finances head on.
 And even if you find you’ve got little to spare at the end of the month, that doesn’t mean you can’t set a money resolution.

 If you’re concerned about your financial situation, please know that you’re not alone.
-Let us know about your money worries as soon as possible – we’re here to help.
+Let us know about your money worries – we’re here to help.

-Stay focussed by setting one manageable resolution.
+Stay focussed by setting one manageable goal.
 Otherwise, you could end up overstretching yourself or lacking motivation to hit every single target you’ve set.

 There’s no one-size-fits-all savings goal, so it’s important to choose one that’s realistic for you.
-Once you’ve had a thorough look through your statements, you might decide to save a certain amount per month.
-Or to give up your weekly takeout coffees, or that online subscription you haven’t used for a while.
-Our savings calculator could help you make a decision.
+To help save more you might realise you can make changes like giving up your weekly takeout coffee, or cancelling that subscription to a streaming service you hardly use.
+Our savings calculator could help you decide how much you could save.

 Even if you don’t have any extra cash to set aside, or luxuries to give up, try thinking outside the box.
-Your resolution could be to regularly compare utilities providers to make sure you’re getting the best deal possible.
-Or to save money by repairing your old clothes rather than replacing them.
+Your resolution could be to regularly compare utilities providers to make sure you’re getting the best deal possible, or selling clothes and other items you don’t really wear or need anymore.
 There’s no savings goal too small, and something is better than nothing.

 4. Decide how it'll work

-Now it’s time to get into the nitty gritty and set your rules.
+Now it’s time to get into the detail and set your rules.
 Here are a few things to think about when you’re deciding how it’s all going to work…

 - If you’re saving a certain amount per month, will you open a savings account to keep it separate?
-How about setting up a Direct Debit to automate your savings?
-Will you be saving this amount all year, or for a set period of time?
+How about setting up a standing order to automate your savings?
+How long will you be saving for?

-Setting your rules will give you a crystal clear idea of what you’re expecting from yourself – and it’ll make it harder for you to sneak ‘loopholes’ into your own resolution later down the line!
+Setting rules will give you a clear idea of what you’re,, expecting from yourself – and it’ll make it harder for you to sneak ‘loopholes’ into your resolution later down the line!

 Don’t feel guilty – it’s natural for your enthusiasm to wear off as the year goes on.
 That’s why it’s important to plan for this early on.